pysweeper/minesweeper/README.md

 ## Welcome to our project!

+### To Play:
+Inside the "PLAY" folder is a .zip.
+Inside this .zip are the most recent compiled executables and resource files for this version of Minesweeper.
+To play, extract the .zip somewhere, open the folder, and click MineSweeperGUI.exe.
+Now you're playing!

 ### Documentation:
 To view our documentation please go to the Documentation folder > HTML > and click any of the files ending in .html.
 (Do this on your local machine after cloning the repo, if you do that from github it will just show you the